babasomanath/amazon-kinesis-s3-connector-example/README.md

+# Objective :
+  Implement a KCL application which writes to S3 and orders and de-duplicates records over windows.
+Then, this logic should be implemented on an S3 app.

-# This is the KPL Stock Trade Generator
+# This is the Amazon Kinesis Connector Sample for S3

 To run this code: